-Note: This past summer, Francine Ney wrote the following note to me regarding Ephesus near Selçuk, Turkey, the setting for my novel The Logos of Soul:
+Note: Francine Ney wrote the following note to me regarding Ephesus near Selçuk, Turkey, the setting for my novel The Logos of Soul.

 The books’ easy storytelling caught my interest right away, but it was not until I was on vacation in Selçuk, Turkey, in May that I had the chance to read it in full.
 It was fun to be reading about Ephesus and the Artemis temple and then on my daily walks pass the actual places described in the book.

 The descriptions of space and time correlated with the real physical location, so I felt like I was reading a true story and part of the secret.
 Instead of visiting with my friends I kept sneaking away to lose myself in the adventure.

 The day before I left I purposely finished the book so that I could leave it.
 Giving it a kiss, I put it on the Airbnb bookshelf and grinned thinking about the next person to stumble onto the book and think, ‘Hey, this place is right here.
 What a coincidence.’”

 In the course of my email exchanges with Francine, I began to see how energized by the Selçuk region she was, and I became intrigued by the possibility of traveling there myself.
 She allowed me to imagine how easy going there would be, and so I invited her to write the following guest article.

 In 2014, Turkey ranked as the sixth most popular tourist destination in the world, with residents from Germany, Russia, and Great Britain being the top three nations providing the most tourists.
 Americans were tenth on the list and made up only four percent of the total tourists.